User Guide

 v3 (authenticated)

-Use v3 when your RMCard requires username/password authentication.
+Use v3 when your network card is set up to require a username and password.
 PollWatt supports MD5 and SHA-1 authentication.
-Set the username and password to match what's configured in the RMCard web UI under SNMP → SNMPv3.
+The username and password have to match what's configured on the card under SNMP → SNMPv3.

 Reading the Dashboard

-The Overview screen gives you a snapshot of all your UPS devices at once.
+The Overview screen is where you get a look at everything at once.

 The header